 And the possibility that Harry might be able to shed the unintentional Horcrux without having to die himself, was not proven.

 An extra bit of soul might also explain Harry’s peculiar irresistibility, as well as much of his heightened vulnerability to dementors.

 An additional magical “transfusion” also goes a long way towards explaining the number and severity of Harry’s accidental childhood magical break-throughs, since as a corporate entity he had too much power for any immature wizard to be able to effectively control or suppress.

 The “double wills” may not invariably operate in concert either.
 In fact, in Phoenix we were given at least two, and possibly more occasions where Harry effectively heard himself telling people information that he had not intended to reveal, or casting spells without consciously choosing to do it.
 It is heartening to reflect that on most of these occasions this turned out to be the very best thing he could have done under the circumstances.
-Although whether this influence was due to the “Tom” fragment or something else, we cannot yet be sure, for although Voldemort was able to see and hear what Harry saw and heard, and to sense Harry’s emotions, if the connection worked for him the way it worked for Harry at that point, he had no actual access to Harry Potter’s thoughts.
+Although whether this influence was due to the “Tom” fragment, or a preview of the sort of warping of the universe around Harry Potter that so marred the course of DHs, we cannot yet be sure, for although Voldemort was able to see and hear what Harry saw and heard, and to sense Harry’s emotions, if the connection worked for him the way it worked for Harry at that point, he had no actual access to Harry Potter’s thoughts.